Ajmer rape case: Trial

 According to the police and women-focused NGOs, it was difficult to build a case against the perpetrators, as most victims were reluctant to come forward.
 However, the photographs and videos used to blackmail the victims helped identify the accused and build the case against them.

 Thirty victims were identified in the investigations.
 Out of these, only about a dozen filed cases, and ten later backed out.
 Only two victims pursued the case.
-Of the 18 accused who were charged with abduction and gang rape under the Indian Penal Code and Indecent Representation of Women, one has since committed suicide.
-In 2013, the Rajasthan High Court upheld the decision though it reduced the period of the sentence from life imprisonment to the period already served by him.

-In 2004, the Supreme Court dismissed both appeals filed by the state, as well as the convicts.
-A bench comprising Justice N. Santosh Hegde and Justice BP Singh said, "Having regard to the facts and circumstances of the case, we are of the view that the ends of justice would be met if the sentence is reduced to ten years rigorous imprisonment."
+Of the 18 accused who were charged with abduction and gang rape under the Indian Penal Code and Indecent Representation of Women (Prohibition) Act, one has since died by suicide.
+In 2003, the Rajasthan High Court upheld the decision.
+In 2004 the Supreme Court dismissed both appeals filed by the state, as well as the convicts.
+A bench comprising Justice N. Santosh Hegde and Justice BP Singh reduced the life sentence to 10 years, they were released immediately as they had completed their sentence.

+Farooq Chishti was declared schizophrenic, but later convicted by a fast track court in 2007.
+The Rajasthan High Court upheld the decision but reduced his sentence leading to his release in 2013.

+On 20 August 2024, 6 accused were sentenced to life imprisonment by a special POCSO court in Ajmer.
+The convicts are Nafees Chishti, Naseem alias Tarzan, Salim Chishti, Iqbal Bhati, Sohail Ghani and Syed Zameer Hussain.
+Among them, Naseem alias Tarzan went absconding in 1994, and Zahoor Chishti was found guilty under Section 377 (unnatural sex) of the Indian Penal Code and his case was transferred to another court.
+They were also fined ₹5 lakh each.

 Victims

 After the rape, most victims experienced harassment and threats, with no support from society or their families.
-According to police investigations, about 6 victims allegedly committed suicide.
-Ajmer Mahila Samooh, who tried to take up the victim's cause, withdrew after receiving threats.
+According to police investigations, about six victims allegedly took their own lives.
+Ajmer Mahila Samooh (Ajmer Women Association), who tried to take up the victim's cause, withdrew after receiving threats.
 Small-time tabloids were quite a sensation in Ajmer at that time.
 Many victims were even allegedly blackmailed further by these tabloids and local papers.
 They had access to the explicit images of the girls, and the owners and publishers sought money from the families of the girls to keep them hidden.

-With every surrendering, sentencing, or any other development in the case (even after 30 years since the incident), the survivors had to return to court, causing them to relive the horror over and over.
+Due to the multiple surrendering, sentencing, or any other development in the case, the survivors had to return to court and narrate their stories, causing them to relive the horror over and over.
+This caused many of the victims and witnesses to turn hostile.
+The Supreme Court, while reviewing appeals, observed that societal stigma and fear of repercussions deterred many victims from testifying, contributing to the weakening of the case.